criticalsession/4watchan/readme.md

 - The script will periodically (every 20 seconds) check each thread for new posts.
 - If new posts with images/videos are found, the images/videos will be downloaded into the appropriate folder (`downloads/<boardCode>/<threadId>/`).
+- Watcher automatically removes any 404'd threads from the thread watch list

 ## Todo